AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 With this migration to Public Cloud (AWS), customer environments will be kept up to date with all necessary security requirements.
 This includes :

-* Newest OS and security patches on a periodic bases
+* Newest OS and security patches on a periodic basis
 * Isolation of infrastructure per customer
 * Managed security and audit reviews for supporting cloud infrastructure such as load balancers, network security rules and storage encryption.